aslak3/matrix-display/README.md

 As said above, refer to the complete example automation YAML to get started.

-Note that I do not use Home Assistant as the originator of the transport information in my setup.
-Instead I use a Go script, [included here as a source of inspiration](tools/bluestar-parser/bluestar-parser.go), which does MQTT publishing operations based on web-scraped data.
+For the source of transport information I have written [my own custom integration](https://github.com/aslak3/go_south_coast) for my local bus company.
+Other sources are possible; previously I use a Go script, [which I will continue to included here as a source of inspiration](tools/bluestar-parser/bluestar-parser.go), which does MQTT publishing operations based on web-scraped data.

 Before creating the automation you should verify basic functionality of your display by activating auto-detection.
 This is done by sending a MQTT message with the text `ON` in it to the topic `matrix_display/autodetect`.